8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 When are Workstation GPUs useful for AutoCAD?
 Aren’t they recommended anyways?

 They are SUPER useful for those type of projects that need as much vRAM as you can get.
 Think about the tait towers, which was an project divided into several files and about a team of 10 people working on the combined 3D model.
-Parts per file was probably around 1000 with a LOD of 500 if not more and when you start using viewport with that much detail.

 I’ll quote Pudget Systems “…AutoCAD is still very light on VRAM usage, so there is no reason to pay out for a card with lots of VRAM for strictly AutoCAD use.”

-Q: But I still keep reading about GeForce Cards having issues when running AutoCAD
+Q: But I still keep reading about GeForce Cards having issues when running AutoCAD…

-Also, most of the issues people report about ‘gaming’ or consumer cards due to ‘bad shaders’ or ‘slow viewport’ and ‘artifacts’ is again probably because they need AutoCAD to recognize their GPU and either installing drivers or forcing autocad to use the dGPU will fix the issue.
+Also, most of the issues people report about ‘gaming’ or consumer cards due to ‘bad shaders’ or ‘slow viewport’ and ‘artifacts’ is mostly because they need AutoCAD to recognize their GPU.

 RAM